-The stream is set up; you can begin to record the stream.
+The stream is set up and broadcasting.
+This may be all you need, but if you like you can also record the stream.

 To record the stream:

 - 1. From the Admin panel, scroll to the Channels section. - 2.
 Click Recording for your channel; the Recording page is displayed. - 3.
 Click the red Start button; the text at the top of the screen changes to indicate the recording is starting, then indicates the length of time since the recording started. - 4.
 Click the black Stop button; the recorder stops. - Refresh the page by clicking Recording again; the page reloads and a file list appears that shows your newly recorded stream snippet. - 6.
 Click the file name to download and view your recording.